 Ferry Riders’ Opinion Group (FROG) & Voice of Washington State (VOWS) Survey Panels

-The WSTC is required to conduct surveys of ferry customers every two years and is also required to conduct surveys of citizens statewide on transportation policy and funding issues.
+The WSTC is required to conduct surveys of ferry customers at least every two years and is also required to conduct surveys of citizens statewide on transportation policy and funding issues.
 The WSTC established two online panels to do so – the FROG and the VOWS.
 Data gathered from the FROG is used to help inform level of service, operational, pricing, planning, and investment decisions for the state ferry system.
 Data gathered from the VOWS is used to inform policy and funding decision making by state leaders.

-The WSTC offers policy guidance and recommendations to the Governor and the Legislature in key issue areas including but not limited to:
+The WSTC offers policy guidance and recommendations to the Governor and the Legislature in key issue areas including, but not limited to:

 - Transportation finance and funding.

 - Preserving, maintaining, and operating the statewide transportation system.